silviodantonio/odin-recipes/README.md

-# Odin Recepies
+# Odin Recipes

 A simple project for getting some practice writing html pages.
-Done following the course [Odin Project](https://theodinproject.com)
+Done following the course ["The Odin Project"](https://theodinproject.com)